-This section of the curriculum checklist supports art and design educators to interogate their curriculum, ensuring it meets criteria around Diversity & Belonging.
+This section of the curriculum checklist supports art and design educators to interrogate their curriculum, ensuring it meets criteria around ciriticality.

 Criticality characterises the disposition for purposeful thinking and acting guided by criteria that are considered to be contextually appropriate and that are expected to result in positive outcomes related to the purpose.
 Criticality is the capacity and ability to read, write, think, and speak in ways to understand power and equity in order to understand and promote anti-oppression.